DaemonAlex/ai-npcs/README.md

 ## Credits

-Original concept by DaemonAlex.
+Original concept & code by DaemonAlex.
 Enhanced for DPSRP with comprehensive RP features.